MartinWaiguru/college-athletics-sql-analytics/README.md

 ```
 Additional SQL checks were performed to identify missing identifiers, duplicate institution-sport combinations, invalid participant counts, and negative financial values.

-Data Source
+## Data Source

-The project uses data from the Equity in Athletics Disclosure Act (EADA) reporting system administered by the U.S. Department of Education.
+The project uses data from the Equity in Athletics Disclosure Act (EADA) reporting system administered by the U.S. Department of Education for the year 2024-25.

 EADA requires participating institutions to report information about their intercollegiate athletic programs, including financial and participation data.

-Source:
+## Source:

 U.S. Department of Education — EADA

-Repository Structure
+## Repository Structure

 ```college-athletics-sql-analytics/
 │